samutayuga/sam-http-ping/README.md

   url: http://backend:5115/ping
 ```

-Please take a note that, through `volumes` directive, we override the existing `/app/config/sam-ping.yaml` file with the `./config/sam-ping.yaml` from the host's folder.
+Please take a note that, through `volumes` directive, we override the existing `/app/config/sam-ping.yaml` file with the `./config/sam-ping-docker.yaml` from the host's folder.
+That is the reason why the docker compose overrides the `ENTRYPOINT` docker file instruction to be, `["/app/http-ping","launchHttp","--appName=frontend","--config=/app/config/sam-ping.yaml" ]` through `command` directive.

 Go into the folder then run the command,